strongloop/strongloop.com2/_posts/2019-10-23-inclusion-of-related-models.md

 <!--more-->

 LoopBack 4 creates a different inclusion resolver for each relation type.
 Each relation has its own inclusion resolver `inclusionResolver`.
 And each repository has a built-in property `inclusionResolvers` as a registry for its `inclusionResolver`s.

 ![inclusionResolvers](/blog-assets/2019/10/inclusion-of-related-models-resolvers.png)

-To enable querying related models for a certain relation, the corresponding `inclusionResolver` of that relation has to be registered to the `inclusionResolvers` -- I promise the set up is not as complicated as what you just read through.
+To enable querying related models for a certain relation, the corresponding `inclusionResolver` of that relation has to be registered to the `inclusionResolvers`.
+I promise the set up is not as complicated as what you just read through.
 Let me show you the steps to enable this feature in few steps!

 ## 0. Before you get started